LittleCornerDev/sample-XamarinFormsMap/README.md

 ## Having a Test Project
 1. Create a blank forms app in Visual Studio.
-Basically, everything [here](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/get-started/hello-xamarin-forms/quickstart "Xamarin Forms Quickstart") until Step 4.
+Basically, everything [here](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/get-started/hello-xamarin-forms/quickstart "Xamarin Forms Quickstart") until Step 4. ** Do not use a '-' in your project name.
+It will let you, but you will get a `namespace name 'App' could not be found` error for `YOUR_XAMARIN_FORMS_APP_NAME.iOS/Main.Activity.cs`. **
 1. Verify your set-up by [deploying the app](#deploy).